ne1ro/neiro.io/_posts/2019-10-01-well-crafted-functional-architecture-ports-and-adapters.md

 ## Cons

 * Sometimes it may be an overhead, especially for a small scale software
-* You're pretty sure that the technology stack of your project will remain the same over the years
+* You may not need it if you are pretty sure that the technology stack of your project will remain the same over the years

 # Conclusion